-Ten suitable indicators were identified for the ESG score, which are specifically weighted and assigned to the three areas of environment, social affairs and governance.
+A list of suitable indicators were identified for the ESG score, which are specifically weighted and assigned to the three areas of environment, social affairs and good governance.
 The results from the areas are determined regularly and then summarised to form the S-ESG score, which thus describes the current extent of the sustainability risks of all the industries covered.